\"Writing.Com

 He pulled to a stop behind Pa's battered, 1960 Chevy pickup.
 The sheet-metal shed standing to the left of the house sheltered a late-model Ford SUV and a dusty sedan with a bashed-in left rear door.
 They must belong to Momma, or maybe to her and Betty Sue, his older sister.

 The ranch house looked as if it hadn't been painted since he and Pa had given it a coat during the Reagan Administration.
 Red grit dusted the windows, and scraggly, brown bushes huddled next to the foundation.
 Broken-down wooden steps led to the front porch, and one corner sagged where the foundation had failed.
 A forlorn splash of color, Momma's flower garden, flanked the steps.
-It was too hot and too late in the Oklahoma growing season for the delicate hyacinths he remembered.
+It was too hot and too late in the Oklahoma growing season for the delicate gardenias he remembered.
 Instead, she'd managed to persuade hearty marigolds to eke out nourishment from the sandy soil.

 He stepped out of the car and into the hellish midsummer heat.
 To the right of the ranch house, an improbable circle of green wheat, over a thousand feet in diameter, waved in the gentle wind.
 The faint chuff, chuff of the center irrigation system broke the silence of the prairie.

 He'd forgotten how oppressive the solitude here felt, how its relentless force smothered you.
 The land stretched to the horizon, with not another homestead or suggestion of human habitation in sight.
-An occasional distant tree dotted the vista, but except for the irrigated wheat field, the road, and the telephone poles, the homestead might have been in the desert of an isolated planet.
+An occasional distant tree dotted the vista, but except for the irrigated wheat field, the road, and the telephone poles, the homestead itself might have been in the desert of an isolated planet.

 The front door opened, and a corpulent, middle-aged woman wearing flip-flops and a shapeless sweatsuit stepped onto the porch.
 She put her hands on her hips, scowled, and said, "Tommy Lee Baker.
 What in blazes are you doin' here, boy?"

 Tom grimaced.
 "Nice to see you, too, Betty Sue."
-He thought about asking his sister whether God still thought women wearing pants was an abomination like the sign said but decided instead to be nice.
+He thought about asking his sister whether God still thought women wearing pants was an abomination like the sign said, but decided instead to be nice.
 Not that being nice would matter to her.

 "Don't you go changin' the subject.
 You tryin' to make trouble, like usual?"